 The shopping: Caesars has some of the best shopping of any Vegas casino resort, with more than 160 stores at The Forum and Appian Way shops.

-The pools: The lavish Garden of the Gods Pool Oasis, a series of Roman-style gardens, baths, and fitness areas anchored by the Temple pool, is one of the best pool spots in town.
-In summer, topless sunbathing is available at the private Venus pool.
+The pools: The lavish Garden of the Gods Pool Oasis, a series of Roman-style gardens, baths, and fitness areas anchored by the Temple pool, is one of the city's best pool complexes.

-Guests continue to rave about Qua Baths & Spa.
-For massages, the facility offers 51 treatment rooms, including wet rooms with Vichy showers and an herbal steam room.
+Qua Baths & Spa offers 51 treatment rooms, including wet rooms with Vichy showers and an herbal steam room.
 Both the men's and women's areas have Arctic ice rooms—a cold sauna where it's always 55°F.

 Men love the Men's Zone, where barber Sal Jeppi administers old-school flat-razor shaves with lather from a latherizer machine that's probably older than you are.

-Dogs that weigh 50 pounds or less are welcome in certain rooms through the hotel's PetStay program.
-Amenities for these guests include food dishes, disposable waste bags and dog treats.
+Dogs that weigh 50 pounds or less are welcome in certain rooms through the hotel's generous PetStay program.